Faturar/mov-movie/README.md

 # Mov Movie
-Website to give you movie recomendation and find some movie information
+Just a personal project for stud.
+Website that give you movie recomendation by popularity, top rated and more.
+This website allows you to search some movie information, this website have 10.000+ movie information for you.

 ## Techstack
 - React JS